snewell4/simpleth/docs/source/starting.rst

 Second, it makes use of ``events`` to record actions taken by transactions.

-You will find two Python sessions for this example.
+You will find three Python sessions for this example.
 The first one shows setting and getting the greeting.
-The second shows how to search for a specific event, retrieve the that event, and, once more, display our `Hello World` greeting from the event information.
+The second shows how to search for a specific event, retrieve the that event, and display the greeting from the event information.
+And, third, by creating a :class:`Results` object and display an attribute that holds the greeting.

 .. code-block::
   :linenos: